TRossen89/Portfolio/README.md

 ## Signup Flow – *Danske Spil A/S*
 #### React, Sitecore *(with minor backend updates in C#, ASP.NET Core/EF Core)*

-A frontend project for Danske Spil, where I developed the user-facing sign-up flow using React.
+A frontend project for Danske Spil, where I developed the user-facing sign-up flow.
 I also made minor updates to the backend API to ensure proper integration, fixing small issues in newly created endpoints.

 > This project is also proprietary and hosted internally at Danske Spil.

-  **STATUS:** In testing.
+  **STATUS:** Ready for QA testing.
 Scheduled for production deployment in fall 2025

 <br>